 I have skill and interest in helping people resolve the kinds of chronic, debilitating conditions that they cannot seem to find help for anywhere.

 In Chinese herbalism, I follow a methodology that sticks as close to the Han and pre-Han dynasty classical texts of Chinese medicine as possible.
 These texts articulated a method for treating human disease that is timeless.
 While the environments we live in have changed quite a bit since 200BCE, the human body continues to manifest reactions in similar ways as it always has – further – the treatment philosophies laid down by the ancient Chinese simply WORK, no matter the time and place.
-I continue to study for hundreds of hours every year, mostly through the Institute of Classics of East Asian Medicine.
+I continue to study for hundreds of hours every year, mostly through the Institute of Classics of East Asian Medicine and Classicalchinesemedicine.org.

 Something a little personal?

 I live in Astoria, in Uniontown, and have since 2016 with my wife, Amanda Barp.
 We came from Portland, where we lived for 10 years, and I've been in Oregon since 1995, when I moved from Idaho.
 I have a daughter who is in her twenties and studying conventional medicine with designs on being a surgeon.
 We hope to figure out some ways to work together in the future!